What is AI engineering?

 • Choose a real problem, not a 'we should use AI' solution looking for a problem

-• Define success metrics before building—how will you know if it works?
+• Define success metrics before building - how will you know if it works?
+Document these in a lightweight PRD so the team shares the same definition of success

 • Consider: what's the fallback when AI fails?